nikiibayat/MEG/README.md

 # MEG
-A through analysis of different distance metrics for MEG data RDM representation Run RDM.py to generate RDM for 3 distance measures : 1-corr, euclidean and mahalanobis for Subject5
+A through analysis of different distance metrics for MEG data RDM representation <br />
+Run RDM.py to generate RDM for 3 distance measures : 1-corr, euclidean and mahalanobis for Subject5